 - Circulates the lymphatic fluids in your body.

-- Bone density increases and is easy on the joints.
+- Increases bone density and is easy on the joints.

-- You can get both high-intensity interval training (HIIT) and endurance training.
+- Both high-intensity interval training (HIIT) and endurance training.

 - Improves energy levels and increased stamina.